Kkobarii/Book-My-Escape/README.md

 - Allows overview of available escape rooms and their reviews for unregistered users.
 - Users with an account can reserve rooms and leave reviews for their reservations.
 - They can also export their reservations as a JSON.
+- Logged in user is stored in a singleton, so only one client can be logged in at a time.
+	- This is a very bad idea, but i find it funny.
 - Sadly no dark theme because my bootstrap is outdated.